ElliotNB/nimbly/README.md

 # Component classes

-`TXMBase` is a base class that cannot function by itself.
+`Nimbly` is a base class that cannot function by itself.
 It must be extended by component classes (child classes) in order to be useful.

 Component classes have their own set of methods that interact with the base class.
 Those methods are: